mcsandeep/tyk-docs/tyk-docs/content/api-management/authentication-authorization.md

    {{< img src="/img/auth0/auth0-basic-info.png" alt="Auth0 Application Basic Information" >}}

-##### Create Your API in Tyk

-1. Log in to your Tyk Dashboard.
-2. Create a new HTTP API (the default `http://httpbin.org` upstream URL is fine).

-   {{< img src="/img/auth0/tyk-create-api.png" alt="Tyk Create HTTP API" >}}

-3. From the Authentication section, select JSON Web Token (JWT) as your authentication mode.
-4. Select RSA public Key as the JWT signing method.
-5. Enter your Auth0 Application Domain from Step 8 above to complete the `jwks_uri` endpoint `https://<<your-auth0-domain>>/.well-known/jwks.json`
-6. Copy your `jwks_uri` into the Public Key field.

-   {{< img src="/img/auth0/tyk-api-auth.png" alt="Tyk API Authentication" >}}

-7. Add an Identity Source and Policy Field Name.
-The defaults of `sub` and `pol` are fine.
-8. Save your API.
-9. From the System Management section, select Policies.
-10. Click Add Policy.
-11. Select your Auth0 API.

-    {{< img src="/img/auth0/tyk-api-auth.png" alt="Tyk Policy access rights" >}}

-12. You can keep the rest of the access rights at the defaults.
-13. Click the Configurations tab and enter a Policy Name and a Keys Expiry after the period.

-    {{< img src="/img/auth0/policy-access-rights.png" alt="Tyk Policy Configuration" >}}

-14. Click Create Policy.
-15. Edit your JWT Auth0 API and add the policy you created as the Default Policy from the Authentication section.

-    {{< img src="/img/auth0/api-default-policy.png" alt="Tyk API Default Policy Configuration" >}}

-16. From the top of the API, copy the API URL.
-17. From a terminal window, use the API URL and the Auth0 generated token.

-    ```bash
-    curl -X GET {API URL}  -H "Accept: application/json" -H "Authorization: Bearer {token}"
-    ```

-    If using the `httpbin` upstream URL as in the example Tyk API, you should see the HTML returned for the httpbin service in your terminal.

-    If there is an error with the request, you will see the following error message.

-    ```yaml
-    {
-      "error": "Key not authorized: Unexpected signing method."
-    }
-    ```

 #### JWT and Keycloak with Tyk

 This guide will walk you through securing your APIs with JWTs via Keycloak.